 National Curriculum Throughout the school our children follow the National Curriculum for the core subjects (English and Mathematics) as well as the Foundation subjects (Science, ICT, Geography, History, Art and Design, Design Technology, Physical Education, Music, RE and PSHE).

-Key Stage One In Key Stage One teachers use the National Primary Frameworks for a starting point for their Literacy and Numeracy.
-In Numeracy planning and teaching is co-supported by other published schemes such as Abacus Evolve.
-In Literacy, Phonics is taught using Letters and Sounds.
+Key Stage One In Key Stage One teachers use the National Primary Frameworks for a starting point for their English and Maths.
+In Maths planning and teaching is co-supported by other published schemes such as Abacus Evolve.
+In English, Phonics is taught using Letters and Sounds.
 Reading is supported through a number of schemes, including Floppy Phonics, Oxford Reading Tree and Pearson Bug Club.
-Where identified, children’s learning is additionally supported through targeted interventions, specifically Every Child a Reader and Every Child a Counter.
+Where identified, children’s learning is additionally supported through targeted interventions, specifically Every Child a Reader.

-Key Stage Two The National Primary Frameworks are used as a starting point for Literacy and Numeracy.
-In addition to these, Numeracy is also supported by Abacus Evolve and, in Upper Key Stage Two, Level Up.
-In Literacy teachers support their planning from a range of sources such as Literacy Evolve and Hamilton Trust.
+Key Stage Two The National Primary Frameworks are used as a starting point for English and Maths.
+In addition to these, Maths is also supported by Abacus Evolve and, in Upper Key Stage Two, Level Up.
+In English teachers support their planning from a range of sources such as Literacy Evolve and Hamilton Trust.
 Where necessary, teachers support their pupils learning further through specific targeted interventions.

 In both Key Stages the foundation subjects are taught through a topic based approach with planning supported by a range of published schemes.
 Religious Education follows guidelines from the Warwickshire County Council agreed syllabus and PSHE is taught following the Social, Emotional Aspects of Learning scheme.
-The teaching of Dance is delivered by a specialist teacher and Music is from a teacher from the County Music Service.
+The teaching of Music is through the Charanga Music Scheme.

-Throughout the whole school, writing is supported by the Big Write initiative.
-This includes daily VCOP (Vocabulary, Connectives, Openings and Punctuation) and Big Talk sessions in each class.
+Throughout the whole school, writing is supported by the Talk4Writing initiative.
+This includes daily SPaG (Spelling, Punctuation and Grammar).

 Organisation Where possible, core subjects are linked with half-termly topics.
 If this is not possible English and Mathematics are taught discretely.